Cisco Secure Workload

 Before you can scale, we need to create something to replace the host file.
 This was when the Domain Name System was designed.
 So, we have delegation with hierarchy instead of a host file that must be manually edited for new hosts.

 With the Domain Name System, we have the concept of hierarchy.
-There is a Root at the very top, which is responsible for the IP for the servers for the TLDs, which are the .com and .org; there are thousands of them now, and they are responsible for the domains that are in them and not any other domains that not part of that TLD.
+There is a Root at the very top, which is responsible for the IPs of the servers for the TLDs, which are .com and .org; there are thousands of them now, and they are responsible for the domains that are in them and not any other domains that are not part of that TLD.

 Organizations widely trust DNS.
 The concept of trust in public and private IP addresses boils down to binary numbers and has nothing to do with one being more trustworthy, except for the excessive trust placed on private IP ranges.

 DNS traffic is typically permitted to pass freely through network firewalls and other security infrastructure.
-However, it is attacked and abused by bad actors with malicious intent.
-Because of this, DNS traffic can be manipulated through techniques such as DNS tunneling and DNS poisoning.
-All of which create blind spots in your security posture.
+However, bad actors with malicious intent attack and abuse it.
+Because of this, DNS traffic can be manipulated through techniques such as DNS tunneling and DNS poisoning, all of which create blind spots in your security posture.

-Let us start with the basics; clients can ask for DNS if they want to connect to an address such as ‘www.network-insight.com’ and need to know which IP address corresponds to it.
-Typically, all DNS messages are sent over UDP.
-This is where the problems start.
+Let us start with the basics.
+Clients can ask for DNS if they want to connect to an address such as ‘www.network-insight.com’ and need to know which IP address corresponds to it.
+Typically, all DNS messages are sent over UDP, where the problems start.

 The first issue is that UDP is a stateless protocol and that source IP addresses are blindly trusted, similar to how everyone would trust a private IP address over a public one.
 Therefore, each request and response described here is a single UDP request containing to and from IP addresses.